 Price Paid: $99

-I agree with most of the above review.
+I agree with most of the other review.
 The tent was near-perfect for the second half of my Oregon Coast Trail hike, which I just finished last month.
 It held up well, had lots of room, packed easily, and came with aluminum poles and a footprint at a very low cost.

 The only issues I had were,

 - Two of the stakes were damaged (one snapped in two, one bent) the first time I set it up in firm dirt at Honeyman State Park's Hiker/Biker camp, so I was glad to have brought my REI Groundhog knockoffs, as they have yet to fail.
 Another backpacker got the remaining OEM stakes.